-According to statistics provided by the Office of Trade and Industry Information, Manufacturing and Services, International Trade Administration and the U.S. Department of Commerce, Lubbock exports totaled $452,356,290 in 2017.
+According to statistics provided by the Office of Trade and Industry Information, Manufacturing and Services, International Trade Administration and the U.S. Department of Commerce, Lubbock exports totaled $555,184,657 in 2018 from 189 exporting businesses.
 That being said, Lubbock offers assurance when it comes to effectively handling exported goods and the increasing trade demands.
 Various resources in Lubbock will ensure that the export process is seamless for your business.

 Foreign Trade Zone